DerickFernando51/Smart-Trolley-System/README.md

-Figure 2.6 Remove button code

-The code shown in figure 2.6 can be explained as follows:
+The code shown in figure 6 can be explained as follows:

 •	The remove button press is detected using an Arduino hardware interrupt.
 All the GPIO pins in the ESP32 microcontroller can be used as interrupts.
 Since the remove button is connected to pin 27 the interrupt is set to this pin.